stefanstranger/stefanstranger.github.io/_posts/2020-04-12-CreatingAzureDevOpsWIKIPagesFromWithApipeline.md

 ### Getting started

-To create a Markdown content object stored running process in a Markdown table you can use the following example.
+To create a Markdown content object stored running processes in a Markdown table you can use the following example.

 ```PowerShell
 #region Create WIKI MarkDown Content